-Ukraine says dozens killed in Russian attack on Kharkiv village
+Ukraine says dozens of people killed in Russian attack on Kharkiv village

 ‘Deliberate terrorist attack’

-Footage released by Ukrainian authorities showed rescue workers sifting through piles of rubble, with bodies coated in dust laid out next to the site of the attack.
+Footage released by Ukrainian authorities showed rescue workers sifting through piles of rubble and bodies coated in dust laid out next to the site of the attack.

-“The brutal Russian crime of hitting an ordinary grocery store with a rocket is a completely deliberate terrorist attack,” Ukrainian President Volodymyr Zelenskyy said in a statement posted on social media.
+Klymenko cited preliminary information that he said showed the attack was carried out with an Iskander ballistic missile.

+“The terrorists deliberately carried out the attack during lunchtime to ensure a maximum number of casualties,” Defence Minister Rustem Umerov said.

 I’ve just visited Kharkiv, the city of 1.2 million people.
 Border with Russia is less than 40 km away.
 Less than 3 minutes for a S-300 missile.
 Russia terrorizes the city with them and has already destroyed thousands of houses, schools, universities, power plants, and transport.